blockiyt/advancednte/README.md

 # AdvancedNTE
-AdvancedNTE is a NameTag Plugin for Minecraft Java Version 1.8
+AdvancedNTE is a NameTag Plugin for Minecraft Java Version 1.8 with support for [LuckPerns](https://luckperms.net)

 # Features